pytennessee/pytn-2019/about/code-of-conduct.md

 ## Contact Information

-If you believe that someone is violating the code of conduct during a PyCon event, or have any other concerns, please contact a member of the event staff immediately:
+If you believe that someone is violating the code of conduct during {{ site.data.event.short_name }}, or have any other concerns, please contact a member of the event staff immediately:

 * (615) 873-0382
 * incidents@pytennessee.org